nathell/clj-tagsoup/README.md

  2. a map of tag attributes (mapping keywords to strings),
  3. children nodes (strings or vectors of the same format).

+This is the same format as used by [hiccup], thus the output of `parse` is appropriate to pass to hiccup.

 There are also utility accessors (`tag`, `attributes`, `children`).

 clj-tagsoup will automatically use the correct encoding to parse the file if